SimonPadbury/Codebase-3/INFORMATION.md

 This is done so that:
 - things are kept DRY ("don't repeat yourself");
 - any of these mixins can easily be used or coped elsewhere;
-- designers/developers can use either mixins or classes to accomplish the same result frontend in the browser.
+- designers/developers can use either (a.)
+Codebase mixins included in their own classes, or (b.)
+Codebase classes, to accomplish the same result frontend in the browser.

 (3.)
 The mixin/class prefix **namespace** is unique to each **object**.
 This must be a single word; hyphens are only to be used for separating prefix, midfix and suffix.
 If necessary eliminate spaces within phrases to form a single word, e.g. 'menubar', 'searchform'.
 You may use camelCase if you prefer.